Working with a Disability: A Simple Guide to Job Skills

 - Truck driver

-Tips for Finding Employment for People with Disabilities
+Tips for Finding Jobs for People with Disabilities

 Now that you know the top soft and hard job skills for adults with disabilities, you’re ready to pursue employment.
 As someone with a disability, it’s easy to feel discouraged and disadvantaged during your job search.
 However, careful self-marketing allows you to turn your disability into a valuable asset.
 Be confident, and remember that your disability does not define you, personally or professionally.